Makalu Base Camp Trek

 • Accommodation:Tea house

-A rapid descent through Sherson, Langmale, and Merek to Yangi Kharka, covering in a day's march the same amount of territory that took two days on the way up - the benefits of going downhill!
+A rapid descent through Sherson, Langmale, and Merek to Yangle Kharka, covering in a day's march the same amount of territory that took two days on the way up - the benefits of going downhill!

 • Max.
 Altitude:3650m/11975ft.